Love in the Checkout Line

 Cashier: 'Excellent, just fill out this registration card for me.'

-By the end, it took so long that I was struggling to not laugh out loud.
+By the end, it took so long that I was struggling to not laugh out loud at the absurdity.
 We had clearly been chosen for a test.
 I tried hard to bite my tongue and laugh it off, really hard.
 I could feel something inside me screaming, but as I refused to react, it slowly died.

-So if you have to stand in a checkout line today, and the cashier is completely incompetent, and the people are digging through their purse for coupons, and the line has not moved in thirty minutes: Try to smile, be kind, be rich in love, and be glad that you are not the one that all of those angry people are looking at.
-Though I must say that it is difficult...
+So if you have to stand in a checkout line today, and the cashier is completely incompetent, and the people are digging through their purse for coupons, and that line has not moved in thirty minutes: Try to smile, be kind, be rich in love, and be glad that you are not the one that all of those angry people are looking at.
+Though I must say this is difficult.

 Read more at: www.refreshinghope.org